 42-year-old dies during swim portion of Singapore International Triathlon

-SINGAPORE: A 42-year-old man died during the swim portion of the Singapore International Triathlon 2017 on Sunday (Sep 10), Triathlon Singapore confirmed in a statement.
+SINGAPORE: A 42-year-old man died during the swim portion of the Singapore International Triathlon 2017 on Sunday (Sep 10), the Triathlon Association of Singapore confirmed in a statement.

 The man was given "immediate medical assistance" and attempts were made to resuscitate him at East Coast Park where the event was held, the statement added.